(622) Suit Play: Getting Rid of Potential Loser

 General

 When we play our hand in a suit contract, we analyze our hand in terms of losers.
 First, we identify the losers that we have little to no chance of getting rid of.
 Next, we try to find the potential losers that we may be able to avoid losing.
-Once we have identified these potential losers, then we need to make a plan for how not to lose these tricks.
-Often, there is only one way to dispose of this loser.
-But sometimes we will have options for how we may dispose of losers.
-Options mean choices.
-And choices can lead to difficult decisions.
+Once we have identified these potential losers, then we need to make a plan for how to not lose these tricks.
+Often there is only one way to dispose of these losers, but sometimes we will have options for how we may dispose of losers.
+Options mean choices, and choices can lead to difficult decisions.
 Let’s look at some of the options that we may have for disposing of our losers and try to figure out how to make good choices.

 Options for Disposing of Losers

-• When dummy is longer than us in a side suit, then we can often use that suit to establish discards and dispose of potential losers in another suit.
+• When dummy is longer than declarer in a side suit, then we can often use that suit to establish discards and dispose of potential losers in another suit.

-• When dummy is shorter than us in a side suit, then we often trump our later losers in the dummy.
-Sometimes we are able to do so after we draw trump (this is the more comfortable way), but we must do so before drawing trump and removing all the trumps from the dummy.
+• When dummy is shorter than declarer in a side suit, then we often trump our later losers in the dummy.
+Sometimes we are able to do so after we draw trump (this is the more comfortable way), but after we must do so before drawing trump and removing all the trump from the dummy.

-• When dummy has equal length to us in a suit, then we look to reduce potential losers by using another suit for discards or with our technical card-play (like finesses, endplays, etc.)
+• When dummy has equal length to declarer in a suit, then we look to reduce potential losers by using another suit for discards or with our technical card play (like finesses, endplays, etc.)

-Constructing a line of play that allows us to dispose of as many losers as possible involves doing things in the right order.
+Constructing a line of play that allows us to dispose of as many losers are possible after involves doing things in the right order.
 We need to think about doing things like:

 • Drawing trump,